 | AI visibility improvement from adding statistics | 30–40% | Princeton/Georgia Tech, 2024 |

 The data across studies is consistent: AI engines do not treat earned and owned content as equivalent sources.
-The gap is measurable, platform-independent, and tied to how AI systems construct credibility signals — not to any arbitrary platform preference.
+The gap is measurable, platform-independent, and tied to how AI systems construct credibility signals.

-Machine Relations — the discipline of earning AI citations by making a brand legible, retrievable, and credible across AI-driven discovery — treats earned media as the foundation layer precisely because the citation data demands it.
-More on the full framework at machinerelations.ai.
+Machine Relations — the discipline of earning AI citations by making a brand legible, retrievable, and credible across AI-driven discovery — treats earned media as the foundation layer because the citation data demands it.
+The Machine Relations Index measures source authority across six engines to quantify where citation power concentrates.

 Frequently Asked Questions #